 While we lobby to reform the system, we must work within it.
 The issues that matter most to us must become the core of the public debate.
 By the time they reach the Governor’s desk, there needs to have been a history of serious discussion, coalition development and evidence-based practice behind them.

-To sit back and wait is to abdicate responsibility, and to handcuff oneself on the most important document to be presented to the legislature each year.
+To sit back and wait until the budget is presented in late March is to abdicate responsibility, and to handcuff oneself on the most important document to be presented to the legislature each year.